-Recently, many iOS users have said that their iPhone keeps asking for Apple ID password.
-In fact, this bug is not new, it has existed for a long time.
-It may still not be resolved even when you upgrade your iPhone to the latest iOS version.
+Recently, many iOS users reported that their iPhone keeps asking for Apple ID password and they're not sure why.
 Worse still, the Apple ID login windows will keep popping up even after entering the correct Apple ID and password.
 Such issues cause great trouble in daily life.

 Considering that a number of users run into this problem, hence we intent to introducesolutions to figure out this issue of iPhone or iPad keeps asking for Apple ID password.
 Read on and check out.